 If you don’t want to deal with cables, getting a solid portable projector with good battery life is important.
-It’s easy to go cheap on a portable projector, but if you want a solid image quality, you will want to find something better.
+It’s easy to go cheap on a portable projector, but if you want solid image quality, you will want to find something better.
 We recommend the LG PF50KA because of its built-in Smart TV software, robust connection options, and HD resolution.

-While projectors often include speakers, they are usually pretty underwhelming and not enough for a backyard movie night.
+While projectors often include speakers, they are usually pretty underwhelming and may not be enough for a backyard movie night.
 If you want the best sound experience, you’ll want to pick up some additional speakers.
 Thankfully, there are a few viable options to consider.

-If you’re looking for something straightforward and relatively budget-friendly, a soundbar isn’t a bad way to go, as they can substantially improve sound quality without taking up a ton of space.
+If you’re looking for something straightforward and relatively budget-friendly, a soundbar isn’t a bad way to go, as it can substantially improve sound quality without taking up a ton of space.
 We recommend the Yamaha YAS-209, which offers robust sound, multiple sound modes, and Alexa built-in.

 If you don’t want to deal with cables, portable Bluetooth speakers are a great alternative.
 Their sound quality has greatly improved over the years, and now they sound just as good to the average listener as the more traditional, dedicated setups.
 Which one you will need will ultimately depend on how many people are listening, however, and how loud the speaker needs to be.
 You will want to make sure that your home projector supports a Bluetooth connection, as not all of them do.
 If it’s compatible, something like the Sonos Roam could upgrade your sound experience.

 If your projector doesn’t have built-in streaming solutions, you will need a device to stream your desired content.
 A laptop is a simple solution, though it is neither elegant nor convenient.
 A better strategy is to purchase one of the best streaming devices available.
 The Nvidia Shield is an excellent option because of Android TV; however, you could also use a Chromecast and just mirror programming from your phone.